AdobeDocs/campaign-web.en/help/v8/workflows/orchestrate-activities.md

 1. Select the transition where you want to place the activity and its outbound transition, then confirm.

 ![Move activity and child nodes](assets/activity-move.png)

+## Delete and disconnect activities {#delete}

+### Delete an activity {#delete-activity}

+To delete an activity, select it in the canvas and click the **Delete** icon in the activity properties.
+A confirmation dialog appears.

+* If the activity is not connected to any other activity, confirm to delete it.
+* If the activity is connected to one or more subsequent activities, choose how to handle them:
+    * **Delete all subsequent activities**: Removes the activity and every activity that follows it on the same path.
+    * **Delete only this activity**: Removes only the selected activity and reconnects the remaining path.
+This option is only available when the activity has a single successor.
+    * **Delete and create a new branch**: Removes the selected activity but keeps its subsequent activities, moving them into a new, separate branch.

+Click **Delete** (in red) to confirm your choice, or **Cancel** to close the dialog without deleting anything.

+### Disconnect a transition {#disconnect-transition}

+You can disconnect two activities without deleting either of them.
+Select the transition between the two activities, then click the **Delete** icon in the transition properties.
+A confirmation dialog appears; click **Delete** (in red) to confirm.

+* If the source activity has a single outbound transition, disconnecting it creates a new branch containing all the activities that were connected after the transition.
+* If the source activity has multiple outbound transitions (for example, a **Split** activity connected several times to the same **Combine** activity), only the selected transition is removed; the other transitions are not affected.

+This lets you reorganize a workflow diagram, for example to temporarily set aside a group of activities you want to keep, without having to delete and recreate them.

 ## Execution options {#execution}